-Necronomidol, the ultra-dark idol unit, was founded in mid-2014 as an example of an alt-idol group that is Darker and Edgier even among other alternative idols, as opposed to the usual Idol Singer tropes.
+Necronomidol (2014-2022), the ultra-dark idol unit, was created as an example of an alt-idol group that is Darker and Edgier even among other alternative idols, as opposed to the usual Idol Singer tropes.
 Their initial output consisted in a blend of traditional Japanese folk music and aesthetic with Black Metal; later on, they began to incorporate other metal genres and other styles such as Dark Wave and Synthwave, for a catchier sound that still mantains the general somber attitude.
 Their imagery is influenced by, other than the aforementioned Black Metal's visuals, the occult, Japanese and Western horror tropes and (as their name implies) the Cthulhu Mythos.

 Interestingly enough, they were self-produced and the unit's founder and producer Ricky Wilson (not the singer from Kaiser Chiefs) is an American living in Japan, who, as a fan of both idols and horror, wanted to create an idol unit themed around the paranormal: by all accounts, he succeeded.
 Unusually for a Japanese idol group, they also toured several times in Europe and the US, building a nice following for what is a very niche product.